sungmen999/CassiaSDKGuideClone/RESTful-API.md

 </details>

-If ap-state is open (default configuration), this SSE tunnel will return the ap-state information when router’s status is changed between online and offline.
+If ap-state is open (default configuration), this SSE tunnel will return the ap-state information when gateway’s status is changed between online and offline.
 For example:

 <details><summary>AP-State Information Example</summary>